jake-leland/SpaceGame/README.md

 - To shoot, click the mouse.
 - To pause/unpause the game, press space.

+If you want to make custom maps, check out the README in the data directory.

 This project was in collaboration with Matthew Baker.